JakeKurtz/noName/perlinWaterShd.md

-Continuation of my exploration of perlin noise.
+## A continuation of my exploration of noise.

 So after creating the bodies of water, I needed a way to give them "life".
 After some googling, I came across this [twitter post](https://twitter.com/TheRujiK/status/1208035937671884800) and thought it looked pretty badass.
 So for the most part, that's what I was using for a reference.